Frequently Asked Questions about Air Conditioning and Heating Service and Repair

 What is the life expectancy of my unit?

-Dependable Bryant products are among the longest lasting heating and cooling products available.
+Dependable Lennox products are among the longest lasting heating and cooling products available.
 For your specific equipment, there are many variables that affect life expectancy, including the regularity of routine maintenance.